 The use of accelerators such as GPU's (Graphical Processing Units) can provide the model with a speedup of hopefully a factor of about ~3-4, and has an interesting potential for reduction of energy consumption, at the cost of recoding (into Data Specific language - DSL - or more simply by adding OpenAcc directives).
 In e.g. the ESCAPE project.

-adding OpenAcc directives).
-In e.g. the ESCAPE project.
 HIRLAM has approached the Barcelona Supercomputing Center to engage in a close collaboration on assessing and optimizing the IFS/AAAH LAM code performance and scalability.
 The aim is to start this with a HIRLAM-funded effort by BSC to make a basic code performance and scalability assessment, followed by a deeper (joint) investigation of several aspects such as the OpenMP implementation and the potential of single or mixed versus double precision.
 It is also intended that BSC will make available its basic performance and scalability assessment tools to the ALADIN-HIRLAM community and provide training to system experts in the use of these tools in benchmarking and optimization efforts.
 Meteo-France keeps close contact with ECMWF to adapt IFS optimizations to the AAAH LAM code.

 Task Description Participant abbrev.h Type of deliverablei SY1.2 Improve code design, interface and efficiency with optimizations of the input/output part and reducing memory bandwidth (removing useless initializations or copies) in particular when some routines of the physics are called.
 REK T-code?
 SY 1.3 Explore machine learning techniques: Radiation scheme on GPUs (ESCAPE 2 project) KPN ?
 Non-t-code SY 1.4 4DVar profilling and optimization for operational uses.
 Extension zone redefinition.
-The 4DVar code will be available by the end 2020 in cy43h2.2 and phased to cy46 DaSa SY1.5 Continue exploring single vs double vs mixed precision studies for cy46 OlVi Non-t-code SY1.6 Use of the outcomes from the HIRLAM founded project with Barcelona Supercomputer Center about the Harmonie performance analysis realized in 2020. - Use the Extrae and Paraver for more regular analysis and possible effects of new codes on the computational efficiency - Use off Dinemas for ideal machine simulations (no latency, infinite bandwidth) - Explore the possibility of the use of the RPE fortran library to emulate floating-point arithmetic using a specific number of significand bits to evaluate the best use of SP, DP or MP codes. - Evaluate the different compilers efficiency in the ECMWF AMD machine NiSo Non-t-code SY1.7 Development and use of numerical performance simulators, enabling to simulate the scalability properties of parts of the NWP codes on various HPC architectures (this is a WP of ESCAPE) non-t-code SY1.8 Further studies with single-precision versions of the NWP codes for the forecast models PhMa, other GMAP staff tbd, OISp t-code SY1.9 Portability: Explore the use of Containers, use of Vitual Machines like MUSC initiative, other HW architectures like ARMs an other similar initiatives DaSa non-t-code
+The 4DVar code will be available by the end 2020 in cy43h2.2 and phased to cy46 DaSa SY1.5 Continue exploring single vs double vs mixed precision studies for cy46 OlVi Non-t-code SY1.6 bandwidth) Explore the possibility of the use of the RPE fortran library to emulate floating-point arithmetic using a specific number of significand bits to evalute the best use of SP, DP or MP codes.
+Evaluate the different compilers efficiency in the ECMWF AMD machine NiSo Non-t-code SY1.7 Development and use of numerical performance simulators, enabling to simulate the scalability properties of parts of the NWP codes on various HPC architectures (this is a WP of ESCAPE) PhMa non-t-code SY1.8 PhMa, other GMAP staff tbd, OISp t-code SY1.9 Portability: Explore the use of Containers, use of Vitual Machines like MUSC initiative, other HW architectures like ARMs an other similar initiatives DaSa non-t-code